ToshkaDev/vc/README.md

 - downloads and prepares an RNA edit sites file for the human genome.
 For other genomes provide an appropriate link (the RNA_EDIT_SITES_LINK variable)
 - downloads and prepares a low complexity regions file for the human genome.
 For other genomes provide and appropriate link (the LCR_LINK variable)

-`./create_genome_index.sh local` (for local setup) `./create_genome_index.sh hpc` (for HPC) creates a STAR genome index, with chr and scaffolds, primary assembly, and transcriptome as recommended by the STAR manual.
+`./create_genome_index.sh local|hpc`: creates a STAR genome index, with chr and scaffolds, primary assembly, and transcriptome as recommended by the STAR manual.

 The **data/genome** folder currently includes human chr22.
-To work with the entire human genome simply delete the genome.fa file in the ./data/genome folder before running `create_required_files.sh`.
+To work with the entire human genome simply delete the genome.fa file in the **/data/genome** folder before running `create_required_files.sh`.
 Genome indexing with STAR for the entire human geome (GRCh38 + GENCODE GTF annotaion file) will require ~100-150 GB of RAM.
 On a machine with 32 threads, SSD, --sjdbOverhang 100 (common for 101 bp reads), and 128–150 GB RAM available this can take ~1.5–2 hours.

-`./obtain_snp_dbs.sh local` (for local setup) `./obtain_snp_dbs.sh local` (for HPC):
+`./obtain_snp_dbs.sh local|hpc`:
 - obtains known variants (dbSNP for known SNPs)
 - known indels (Mills and 1000G) following [GATK Best Practices](https://gatk.broadinstitute.org/hc/en-us/articles/360035890811--How-to-Recalibrate-base-quality-scores-run-BQSR
 )

-`./prepare_common_snps.sh local` (for local setup)  `./prepare_common_snps.sh hpc` (for HPC).
+`./prepare_common_snps.sh local|hpc`.
 This is a long running task that prepares the files for common snps filtering.
 Because of this, for the first, longest, step (Step 1 below), the NCBI compressed prep files are already added to the repository and will simply be unpacked and concatenated.
-If the prep compressed files or the final file are not present in the data/ncbi_dbsnp folder, the full prep files for step 1 will be performed:
+If the prep compressed files or the final file are not present in the **data/ncbi_dbsnp** folder, the full prep files for step 1 will be performed:
-- Step 1: downloads and prepares NCBI dbsnp database file (> 27.5 G, download time 10-20 min).
+- Step 1: downloads and prepares NCBI dbsnp database file.
 The entire process takes  ~1.5 hour:
     - downloading gz compressed NCBI dbsnp database file (>27.5 G, 10-20 min)
     - initial preparation (~15 min)
     - labeling variants with allele frequency (AF) >= 0.01 (~15 min)